-Since the PSU plan's inception in 2011, three payout cycles have occurred.
-The 2011, 2012 and 2013 PSU grants all vested at 100% as the earnings level attained during the performance cycles were more than sufficient to attain the targeted cumulative compound dividend growth rate to maintain the dividend payout ratio within the policy range of 65%-75%.
+Since the PSU plan's inception in 2011, six payout cycles have occurred.
+From 2011 to 2016, all PSU grants vested at 100% as the earnings level attained during the performance cycles were more than sufficient to attain the targeted cumulative compound dividend growth rate to maintain the dividend payout ratio within the policy range of 65%-75%.

 The PSU grants prior to 2014 had a maximum payout level of 100%.
-The 2014 and 2015 PSU grants have a maximum payout of 125% to reinforce the incentive to outperform and reflect current market practices in PSU design.
+Grants from 2014 onward have a maximum payout of 125% to reinforce the incentive to outperform and reflect current market practices in PSU design.